yaelhayem/TDSADH18/docs/Yorkvillemap.md

 **Deutscher Liederkranz der Stadt New York**
 <br>*6 E 87th Street*
-<br>The Deutscher Liederkranz der Stadt New York was founded in 1847 to preserve and promote German culture and music, but also became a strong supporter of the United States during times of war and natural disaster.<\br>
+<br>The Deutscher Liederkranz der Stadt New York was founded in 1847 to preserve and promote German culture and music, but also became a strong supporter of the United States during times of war and natural disaster.

    ---